jcherven/jummidark.vim/README.md

 - Visually distinguished message/cmd area background
 - Language specific changes:
   - Highlighting of HTML and JSX attribute values are adjusted for differentiation
+- A no-background scheme (jummidark-nobg) for use with custom terminal backgrounds (transparency, custom color, etc)

 ## Installation